Ijustplaymc/palera1n/README.md

 Repos need to be updated for rootless, here are some that work currently:

 - [Mineek's repo](https://mineek.github.io/repo) contains rootless Procursus packages
-- The official [palera1n repo](https://repo.palera.in) contains miscellaneous packages
+- The official [palera1n repo](https://repo.palera.in) contains miscellaneous packages(Only use on rootless)

 If you want to make a rootless repo, use the official [palera1n repo](https://github.com/palera1n/repo) for reference.
 Every deb should use the `iphoneos-arm64` architecture, and *nothing* should be on the rootfs.
 Everything should be in /var/jb.